Lanah Sawyer: Significance and aftermath

 Bedlow's acquittal sparked a series of protests including riots that destroyed the brothel in which the rape occurred and a number of other bawdy houses run by women.
 Outrage at the trial stemmed in part from sympathy with Lanah Sawyer, but also from class resentments among the city’s working men who felt disparaged by the elitist arguments of Bedlow’s lawyers during the trial.
 The city’s leaders disparaged the rioters as low-class white men, apprentices, boys, and “Negroes."

 There was also a vigorous newspaper debate about the trial and the subsequent riots—including an anonymous letter written to one of the city's newspapers under the pseudonym "Justitia", which featured a searing criticism of the outcome of the trial, as well as condemnation of the entire institution of brothels and their male patrons.
 The points brought up in the letter were thoroughly ignored by the public however, which attacked the author of the letter with questions of her own moral character and honor.

-The rape trial of Sawyer and the backlash that followed bring to light the injustice faced by women, particularly lower class women, in the colonial period.
+Sawyer's stepfather subsequently sued Bedlow in civil court for "seduction".
+A jury awarded Sawyer's family $4,500 in damages, a huge amount that forced Bedlow into debtor's prison.

+History professor John Wood Sweet wrote a 2022 book about the case, The Sewing Girl's Tale: A Story of Crime and Consequences in Revolutionary America.